jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/join_datasets.png">
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/simple_tranformation.png">

-The challenges faced with the *OPENROWSET* functions include the follwoing;
+The challenges faced with the *OPENROWSET* functions include the following;
-* We have to specify the storage account, file details and also file types anytime we use the *OPENROWSET* function.
+* We have to specify the storage account, file details and also file formats anytime we use the *OPENROWSET* function.
 * The Columns names and data types has to be defined each time we query the data.
 * There is lots of code repetition
 * We can't query or connect the data using BI tools for reports